Ready to Bloom: Apaches playing spring football

 There was an old saying, "There's two sports in Texas — football and spring football."

-That is somewhat true this year as the junior colleges are playing a spring schedule.
+That is somewhat true in 2021 as the junior colleges are playing a spring schedule as well as a fall slate.

-Tyler Junior College is part of the Southwest Junior College Football Conference slate.
+Tyler Junior College is part of the Southwest Junior College Football Conference spring slate.

 The Apaches are playing a seven game league schedule with one non-conference contest.